Matchstick puzzle - Move 3 matchsticks to make the fish swim left

-The original positions of the three sticks moved are kept but faded out to convey a clear idea about which are the sticks moved to which positions.
+The original positions of the three sticks moved are shown faded out to convey a clear idea about which sticks are moved to which positions.

 Lastly, to solve matchstick puzzles you don't need to know maths or any other subject—you just have to identify key patterns and use your inherent analytical reasoning skills to home in to the solution with assurance and speed.

 River crossing puzzles

 Ball weighing puzzles